kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 	tls-auth /openvpn/keys/ta.key 0 # This file is secret

 That one is pretty simple.
+Point the `tls-auth` directive to your `ta.key`.

 ###Logging